 Gender differences: male vs female

-• Adult male discus fish tend to be slightly larger than females.
-Males may have a more elongated and muscular body shape compared to females.
+- Size and Shape: Adult male discus tend to be slightly larger and exhibit a more elongated, muscular body shape compared to females.

-• In some strains or varieties, males may display more intense and vibrant coloration compared to females.
+- Coloration: In certain strains or varieties, males may display more intense and vibrant colors, especially during breeding.

-• During breeding, males are often more active, assertive, and territorial compared to females.
-Males may engage in courtship displays, establish territories, and exhibit more aggressive behavior.
+- Behavior: During breeding, males are typically more active, assertive, and territorial.
+They engage in courtship displays, establish territories, and may show more aggressive behaviors.

 Breeding